bitrise-io/devcenter/_articles/en/reviews/remote-access-draft.md

 1. Go to the build page.
 2. Click the `Rebuild with Remote Access` option.
+3. Click `Remote Access Instructions`.
+4. Under the `Screenshare` option, find the required information:
+   * Address
+   * Username
+   * Password
-3. Open a screen share application.
+5. Open a screenshare application.
-4. Fill out the requested fields of
+6. Fill out the required fields with the information from under the `Screenshare` option.